UGent-LIMET/Metanorm/README.md

                      model = "QC-RLSC",   # use QC-RLSC
                      type = metanorm.qc,  # vector with sample types, i.e. "QC"
                                           #   and other sample types
-                     QConly = TRUE,       # QC-RLSC typically used with QCs only batch = batch,       # normalize by batch plotdir = "~/Documents/metanormExample2/")  # generate plots for
+                     QConly = TRUE,       # QC-RLSC as presecribed uses QC sampls only batch = batch,       # normalize by batch plotdir = "~/Documents/metanormExample2/")  # generate plots for
                                                                #   diagnostics